ohsayan/dockinfo/README.md

     $ sudo ./dockinfo ip containername
     '172.17.0.8'
     ```

+## Environment Variables
+`dockinfo` makes use of a `DOCKER_BIN` environment variable.
+Usually you won't need this environment variable unless your docker binary is not in your system `PATH`.
+In that case, you can run the command like this:

+`
+$ DOCKER_BIN=/home/username/bin/docker ./dockinfo ip containername
+`

 ## Why a separate program?
 The main reason why I decided to build this is because I use containers that have instances of databases.
 Now since I use about three databases and the IP addresses assigned to them change quite frequently and it becomes really annoying to keep using the docker `inspect` syntax.
 So I created a simple tool that can be used to inspect docker containers without blowing your mind off using the _docker inspect_ syntax.